turingschool/front-end-curriculum/lessons/module-3/es6-generators.md

 There are a few things to note here.
 First, generator functions are indicated with an asterisk.

-*Note* The asterisk can be next to either the word `function*` or the function name `*doSomething`.
+_**Note**: The asterisk can be next to either the word `function*` or the function name `*doSomething`._

 Second, the content within the function starts with a `yield expression`.
 This is what tells the generator to pause.
 Once the generator function is called, it will only execute the code up until it encounters the special word `yield`.
 This tells the generator function to return whatever is to the right of the yield, and then pause until told to continue.

 After executing the code to the right of the first `yield`, it cannot continue until you tell it to, which is done using a **Generator Iterator**.
+When you tell it to continue, it will only execute as far as the next `yield` statement.

+It's also important to note that we cannot use the arrow syntax to define a generator.
+We need to use the keyword `function`.

 ### Generator Iterators